 San Andres: 3-4 Days

-To get around the island and see all of the best things of San Andres, I recommend renting a scooter!
-If you are in a group or traveling with your bestie, you should so rent a buggie!
+To get around the island and see all of the best things in San Andres, I recommend renting a scooter or buggie!
+Both give you the freedom to visit Spratt Bight, San Luis, and other scenic spots at your own pace!

 The idyllic-looking island of Johnny Caye lies just off the coast of Spratt Bight Beach and looks amazing.
-Heading out for a day trip to Johnny Caye is one of the most popular things to do in San Andres.
-There are daily boat trips that bring you there and back or continue to the nearby Rocky Caye.
+If you’re an ocean lover, heading out for a day trip to Johnny Caye is one of the most popular things you can do in San Andres.

 Spratt Bight Beach